 Yes you can.
 The Health Sciences Library has one coin operated machine that accepts nickels, dimes, quarters, loonies, and toonies!

 Can I use my copy card from another university?

 What is an NSID?

-NSID stands for "Network Services ID" and consists of a username and password that provides access to most network-based services on campus including e-mail, software, protected webpages, and storage space for your own documents.
+NSID stands for "Network Services ID" and consists of a username and password that provides access to most computer and network services on campus including e-mail, software, protected webpages, and storage space for your own documents.

 NSID's are available only to faculty, staff and students of the U of S and can be obtained from or the Help Desk in Room 70 Arts Building, or the IT Help Desk in the Health Sciences Library or Murray Library.

 Can I install my own software on a library computer?

 Can I use wireless technology in the library?

 A wireless environment enables you to access the University network (email, mainframe applications, shared folders, printers, etc.) and the Internet in a high speed, secure environment without the need for wires and cables.
 Wireless access is available in all the libraries: Education & Music, Engineering, Health Sciences, Law , Murray (1st, 2nd, and 5th floors), Science, and Veterinary Medicine.